RamiHammouda/Bewaesserung-Urban-Garten/README.md

 ##### Options:
 - [x] An UI on mobile for convenient monitoring
 - [x] Send Notification to user for alert and notify current status automatically through Telegram with Bot "HTWGarden".
 (Only Admin received alert)
+- [x] Create wrapper classes for multiple sensors/actors (for an easy scalability)
  <br/> <br/>
 ## For testing purpose
 #### THETHINGSNETWORK.ORG _(Legacy V2 Console)_